-stock trader vs broker
+stock trader vs stock broker: What's the difference?

 The stock market can be complex and confusing, especially when it comes to understanding the different roles within the industry.
 There are two major professions: stock traders and stock brokers.
 Though these two roles may sound similar, they have very different responsibilities.